EliFarrer/startup/Notes/javascript.md

 Browser rendering is single threaded.
 You can only run one task at one.
 If we write a basic fibonacci function and run it in the browser.
 It will render the website useless becaus of single threading.

 ## How Promises work
+### States
 A promise is when a task is done it will alert that it is done.
+They are always on three separate states:
 - pending: currently working on the task
 - fulfilled: task is done successfully
 - rejected: task failed